BlinkDL/RWKV-LM/README.md

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)

 You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
-We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.
+We have plenty of potential compute (A100 40Gs) now (thanks to Stability and EleutherAI), so if you have interesting ideas I can run them.

 I am training RWKV-4 3B and 7B on the Pile (https://wandb.ai/blinkdl/RWKV-v4-Pile and https://huggingface.co/BlinkDL).